qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/processingworkflowpagecommands.rst

      * Compares indices under all possible situations
      * **Citation**: *Janson, S., and Vegelius, J. (1981).
 “Measures of ecological association”.
 Oecologia.
 (49): 371–376.*
     * **Rogers-tanimoto distance**: Measures Rogers-Tanimoto distance
-     * Allows the possibility of two species, which are quite different from each other, to both be similar to a third
+     * Allows the possibility of two samples, which are quite different from each other, to both be similar to a third
      * **Citation**: *Tanimoto, T. (1958).
 "An Elementary Mathematical theory of Classification and Prediction".
 New York: Internal IBM Technical Report.*
     * **Russel-Rao coefficient**: Calculates Russell-Rao coefficients
      * Equal weight is given to matches and non-matches
      * **Citation**: *Russell, P.F. and Rao, T.R.
 (1940).
 “On habitat and association of species of anopheline larvae in south-eastern Madras”.
 J. Malaria Inst.
 India.
 (3): 153-178.*
     * **Sokal-Michener coefficient**: Measures Sokal-Michener coefficient
-     * Proportion of matches between groups
+     * Proportion of matches between samples
      * **Citation**: *Sokal, R.R. and Michener, C.D.
 (1958).
 “A statistical method for evaluating systematic relationships”.
 Univ.
 Kans.
 Sci.
 Bull.
 (38) 1409-1438.*
     * **Sokal-Sneath Index**: Calculates Sokal-Sneath index
      * Measure of species turnover